 old school

-Are you working to raise awareness of ageism and how to undo it?
-Would you like input?
-Collaborators?
-Co-conspirators?
-If so, we’d love to learn more.
-Scroll down for Guiding Questions and the Old School Hub submission form.
-Contact us if you’d like to learn more about this new venture and/or are interested in joining our advisory/working group.
-And please spread the word: the Hub will only reach its potential with help from pro-age advocates around the world.
+Contact us to learn more about this new venture and/or if you are interested in joining our working group.
+And please spread the word: the Hub will only reach its potential with the support of pro-age advocates around the world.

 “Expanding Age Advocacy”